 274viii, 283viii.
-VI: In his personal copy, David changed these notes respectively from ab to f and c to a note; to a note!
+VI: In his personal copy, David changed these notes respectively from ab to f and c to a note; to a void the diminished 5th with the following note!
 Such minor changes for technical convenience would probably not have been uncommon in Beethoven's time, but would already have been frowned upon later in the century.

 288ii, 292ii.
-Vl: David, Hermann, Joachim, Auer take the \forall , surely envisaging a fouetté bowstroke.
+Vl: David, Hermann, Joachim, Auer take the √, surely envisaging a fouetté bowstroke.

 293i, 300i.
 Vl: Alard, Singer, Brodsky, Seybold mark harmonics.
-Others who indicate no change from

-3rd position probably regarded a harmonic as obvious.
+Others who indicate no change from 3rd position probably regarded a harmonic as obvious.